-Aware Support & Self Care Groups offer a unique opportunity for people, over the age of 18 years, to talk openly about depression, bipolar disorder and other related conditions and their impact.
-We guarantee confidentiality within normal limits.
-Peers share their experience and understanding and offer an exchange of thoughts and techniques around self-care and resilience.
+Aware Support & Self Care Groups offer an opportunity for people, over the age of 18 years, to talk openly about depression, bipolar disorder, other mood conditions and their impact.
+Peers share their experience and understanding and offer an exchange of thoughts and techniques around self-care and resilience in a supportive, confidential and proactive environment.

 If you are under 18 years of age, please contact childline for support.

-When you arrive at an Aware Support & Self Care Group, you are greeted by two Aware volunteer facilitators who provide you with literature about Aware services.
-A facilitator opens the meeting by outlining the group rules including confidentiality* and explaining the purpose of the Aware Support & Self Care Group.
+When you arrive at a Support & Self Care Group, you are greeted by two Aware volunteer facilitators and provided with literature about Aware services.
+The facilitators open the meeting, providing an overview of what you can expect.